cesarderio/PassTrap_py/README.md

 7. Use the "Update" button to modify an existing password entry.

 8. Use the "Delete" button to remove a password entry.

-## Security

-PassTrap uses the Fernet encryption algorithm from the cryptography module to encrypt and decrypt passwords.
-It is important to keep your master password secure and ensure the confidentiality of the encryption key file (.key).
-Additionally, use strong and unique passwords for your accounts.

 ## License